nixworks/public/news/2011/03/3/index.md

 ##### White supremacist
 ### [White supremacist David Lynch, the co-founder of the American Front, is killed in Sacramento County, California with police detaining a person in connection with the incident. ](/news/2011/03/3/white-supremacist-david-lynch-the-co-founder-of-the-american-front-is-killed-in-sacramento-county-california-with-police-detaining-a-pers.md)
-_Context: Sacramento County, California, American Front, White supremacist, David Lynch_
+_Context: American Front, Sacramento County, California, David Lynch, White supremacist_

 ##### Target Corporation
 ### [Target Corporation pays $22.5 million to settle claims of toxic waste dumping in the city of Los Angeles and elsewhere in the US state of California. ](/news/2011/03/3/target-corporation-pays-22-5-million-to-settle-claims-of-toxic-waste-dumping-in-the-city-of-los-angeles-and-elsewhere-in-the-us-state-of-ca.md)